Letters from Parents

 October 13, 2015

 Hi, Paula!
 You are exceptional.
 So well worth the cost!
-Initially I thought it was too much, but had to try you because we were so desperate, and you just seemed “different” somehow.
+Initially I thought it was too much, but had to try you because we were in so much trouble, reading-wise, and you just seemed to offer something a little unusual somehow.
 Am I glad we did!
 Ecstatic parents here!

 Jan and Demetri